-When fighting against the cravings and painful symptoms of withdrawal, not many things seem to provide you the desired relief, except the dose of Librium which you had given up a few weeks back.
+When fighting against the cravings and painful symptoms of withdrawal, not many things seem to provide the desired relief, except the dose of Librium which had given up a few weeks back.

 The key to relief and start of the treatment is Detox.
 Librium detox programs are customized therapy that targets the person’s needs.

 Experts who have years of experience in treating similar cases design and run such programs.
 They aim for complete removal of the drug from the body.
-For the purpose, you will have to slowly reduce the dose of the drug rather than a “cold turkey.”
-This method, also called dose tapering, offers you a more acceptable way to get rid of the drug with minimal withdrawal effects.
+For the purpose,a patient will have to slowly reduce the dose of the drug rather than a “cold turkey.”
+This method, also called dose tapering, it offers a more acceptable way to get rid of the drug with minimal withdrawal effects.

-Also, your doctor can give certain drugs that correctly treat sleeplessness, stress, and hallucinations.
+Also, a doctor can give certain drugs that correctly treat sleeplessness, stress, and hallucinations.

 - Librium withdrawal is a very painful experience that needs an immediate professional care

-- Your genes and history of drug or alcohol abuse influence your risk for withdrawal
+- Genes and history of drug or alcohol abuse influence the risk for withdrawal

 - Delirium Tremens (DT), one of the Librium withdrawal symptoms, is a medical emergency